Souravrajvi0/DSA_NOTES/DSA/DATA STRUCTURES & ALGORITHMS/Topics/GRAPH/GENERAL NOTES/GRAPH 1.2.md

 ### **Why BFS?**

 - BFS (Breadth-First Search) explores nodes **level by level**.

-- In an **undirected graph**, a cycle exists **if you encounter a node that has already been visited and is NOT the parent of the current node.**
 ### 🎯 Key idea:

 > While doing BFS, if we visit an already visited node that is **not the parent** → **Cycle exists**.

 ## ✅ Algorithm